|

 high and the AD fails to follow the market trend, this is divergence.

 Divergence implies that a reversal in the dominant trend may be near.
+A series of

 lower lows would read as a decreasing AD.
 The pattern created by the AD